Creamy Coconut Popsicles

 These are the best popsicles for toddlers (among my favorite healthy homemade toddler snacks), and I also love this as a baby popsicle recipe (after they turn 1), since it does have honey.

-Though if you wanted to serve it before then, you could sub the honey for maple syrup or leave it out completely.
+However if you wanted to serve it before then, you could substitute the honey for maple syrup or leave it out completely.

 How to Make Pineapple Coconut Popsicles